jmar777/node-async-router/README.md

 ### Overview

-node-async-router is a thin wrapper around the [router](https://github.com/pillarjs/router) module.
-Aside from adding support for async functions as middleware, it retains 100% compatibility with the preexisting router API (the bulk of the work is still actually done by the wrapped router module).
+`node-async-router` is a thin wrapper around the `[router](https://github.com/pillarjs/router)` module.
+Aside from adding support for async functions as middleware, it remains 100% compatible with the preexisting `router` API.

 ### Features

-As was previously alluded to, node-async-router is designed to enable async functions to be used within router's existing API, and then it gets out of the way.

-At present, the following router APIs are extended to support async functions:
+In short, `node-async-router` lets you pass in an async function anywhere that `router` accepts a "normal" function as a middleware/handler definition.
+More specifically, the following `router` APIs are supported:

 * [`router.use([path], ...middleware)`](https://github.com/pillarjs/router#routerusepath-middleware)
 * [`router[method](path, ...[middleware], handler)`](https://github.com/pillarjs/router#routermethodpath-middleware-handler)